-Traditionally, mortgage lenders favoured applications from professionals such as lawyers and doctors – basing lending criteria not just on their current income but on what they might be expected to be earning in ten years.
+Traditionally, mortgage lenders favoured applications from professionals such as lawyers and doctors – basing lending criteria not just on their current income but on what they might be expected to earn in ten years.

-Mortgages for doctors have become more difficult simply because of the much more extensive range of employment styles and contracts these days.
-Many doctors do not enjoy the fixed salaries on which some other professionals may depend – and the easily measured fixed income projections welcomed by mortgage lenders.
+Mortgages for doctors have become more difficult simply because of the much more extensive range of employment styles and contracts.
+Many doctors do not enjoy the fixed salaries some other professionals may depend on – and the easily measured fixed income projections welcomed by mortgage lenders.

 I am a newly qualified doctor.
 Can I get a mortgage?